brycepj/reddit-mobile/readme.md

 *watch* - `npm run watch`
 *build* - `npm run build`

-### running the app
+### Running the app

-Instead of running the npm script that starts the server make sure to use your `start.sh` with the appropriate keys so you can log in.
+Instead of running the NPM script that starts the server, make sure to use your `start.sh` with the appropriate keys so you can log in.

 `./start.sh`